General Order No. 11 (1862): Military operations

-On November 2, 1862, Union Major General Ulysses S. Grant, launched an aggressive Civil War campaign to take the Confederate citadel of Vicksburg, Mississippi.
+On November 2, 1862, Union Major General Ulysses S. Grant, launched the aggressive Vicksburg Campaign to take the Confederate citadel of Vicksburg, Mississippi.
 On November 13, Grant's cavalry had advanced on and captured Holly Springs, Mississippi, and set up an advanced supply station.
 On December 1, Grant's cavalry continued to move South, crossed the Tallahatchie River, and captured Oxford, Mississippi.
 On December 8, Grant informed Henry Halleck, his commanding general, of his military convergence plan to advance on Vicksburg overland, while Union Major General William T. Sherman would advance on Vicksburg from the Mississippi River.
-The Confederate commander of Vicksburg was General John C. Pemberton, who was stationed at Jackson, Mississippi, that was a distance of 45 miles from Vicksburg.
-Grant's own Union military advance was made vulnerable to Confederate attack by a 190 mile railroad supply line.
+The Confederate commander of Vicksburg was General John C. Pemberton, who was stationed at Jackson, Mississippi, which was 45 mi from Vicksburg.
+Grant's own Union military advance was made vulnerable to Confederate attack by a 190 mi railroad supply line.

-Grant's plan to capture Vicksburg by a joint-venture with Sherman's Army was thwarted by two Confederate raids.
+Grant's plan to capture Vicksburg by a joint venture with Sherman was thwarted by two Confederate raids.
 On December 10, 1862, breaking from Confederate General Braxton Bragg's Army, Confederate General Nathan Bedford Forrest began a series of raids that disrupted Union positions.
 Forrest destroyed Grant's rail and telegraphic communications, and inflicted 1,500 casualties on the Union army.
 Grant's northern communications were cut off from Jackson, Tennessee to Columbus, Kentucky.
-On December 20, Confederate General Earl Van Dorn raided Union supply station at Holly Springs destroying "shops, depots, and warehouses."
+On December 20, Confederate General Earl Van Dorn led the Holly Springs Raid on the Union supply station at Holly Springs, Mississippi, destroying "shops, depots, and warehouses."
 Grant was defeated, extended into enemy territory, and forced to withdraw to Tennessee, his army foraging the land.
 On December 29, Sherman's assault on Vicksburg at Chickasaw Bayou was repulsed by Pemberton.